-Notably, the estimand of the relationship between the variable you use to shut the back door and your response of interest might have no direct causal meaning (e.g., Fig. 2C and 2D).
+Notably, the estimator of the relationship between the variable you use to shut the back door and your response of interest might have no direct causal meaning (e.g., Fig. 2C and 2D).
 A path from W to Y in these models would have no direct causal meaning, although it would allow us to estimate the causal relationship between X and Y. While this might seem odd, unless you are specifically interested in the relationship between that control variable and the response, it is not concerning; you must be aware of this fact when discussing your results, however.

-Causal diagrams allow us to detect a broader class of cases that must be accounted for in analyses with multiple predictor variables in order to avoid omitted variable bias issues.
+Causal diagrams allow us to detect a broader class of cases that must be accounted for in analyses with multiple predictor variables to avoid omitted variable bias.
 Many drivers in a system can influence both a cause and effect while lacking a direct connection to one or both (Fig. 2B-D).
 Without a causal diagram, it can be difficult to understand whether the influence of these variables must be controlled for somehow.
 With a diagram in hand, it can either be visually obvious or one can utilize a wide variety of network analysis software for DAGS (e.g., Textor et al. 2016) to find open back-doors that need to be controlled for in order to eliminate omitted variable bias.

 In short, causal diagrams help visualize the assumptions and potential sources of omitted variable bias for a given analysis.
 They are a vital tool in any causal analysis of observational data.
 This is not to say that if a researcher has a causal diagram in hand their analysis is guaranteed to be correct.
 If their hypothesized causal diagram is wrong, their analysis might still be incorrect and adjusting for known omitted variables still might be insufficient.
 Indeed, “All models are wrong, but some are useful,” (Box 1976) just as “All experiments are right, but some are useful,” (J.J.
 Stachowicz pers. com.
 2006).